ollycassidy13/finn/transformer_examples/siglip/README.md

 | VCK190 OOC timing | Passed; WNS 0.037 ns, hold slack 0.010 ns |
 | VCK190 OOC resources | 163,595 LUT; 285,187 FF; 911 DSP; 796 RAMB36; 89 RAMB18; 459 URAM |

-The node-by-node RTL check and a two-frame FINNLoop-body RTL test completed.
-The complete stitched-IP RTL simulation has not yet been run to completion, so no full-model stitched-RTL correctness or throughput result is claimed.

-The timing result is for the routed out-of-context accelerator IP.
-It proves that the generated IP meets its 250 MHz constraint and produces a routed DCP;
-it is not a complete VCK190 platform bitstream or board-runtime measurement.